berkeley-cs61as/markdown-courseware/textbook/chapter20 9 - Mutable Data and Vectors/section02 Mutable List Structure.md

 ## Takeaways
   * `set-mcar!` and `set-mcdr!` change the respective `mcar` and `mcdr` pointers of an mpair.
-  * Procedures such as `mcons,` `mlist` and `mappend` create new mpairs.
+  * Procedures like `mcons`, `mlist`, and `mappend` create new mpairs.
   * Knowing which mpairs are shared between different mlists is crucial to determining whether mutating one will influence the other.
-  * Drawing box-and-pointer diagrams extremely helpful in sorting out mpairs and visually analyzing the effects of mutative procedures.
+  * Drawing box-and-pointer diagrams are extremely helpful in sorting out mpairs and visually analyzing the effects of mutative procedures.